 The immigrant Robert Rockwell or Rockhold was a radical Protestant gunsmith, probably of English origin.
 Robert and his family, along with others, followed Puritan Richard Bennett to the Chesapeake shores of Virginia from his sanctuary in the Netherlands about 1635.
 Finding themselves unwelcome in Virginia some of this group migrated in 1649 up the Chesapeake to Maryland as the first European settlers of Anne Arundel County.
 Robert's role in the 1655 Battle of the Severn, the last battle of the English Civil War and the first land battle between Europeans in North America, is unknown.
 His side, the Protestants, won the battle and controlled Maryland for several years before peacefully ceding control back to the English Proprietor, Lord Baltimore, in an agreement that promised amnesty, religious freedom, and lifting a requirement for a loyalty oath that had sparked the battle.
 The early Maryland families, after the first generation, used the form "Rockhold" most frequently.
 Some branches of the family, starting in the 18th century, returned to "Rockwell".
 Many other forms are encountered as well.
 Sometimes this variation is encapsulated as "Rock*" in this genealogy.
-The early Maryland Rock*s married into old colonial lines including the Potter, Clawson (who are of early NY and NJ Dutch descent), Clarke, Talbot, and Richardson families.
+The early Maryland Rock*s married into old colonial lines including the Potter, Clarke, Talbot, and Richardson families.
 According to DNA analysis the root of the Rock* family is unrelated to the New England Rockwells.
-Around 1800 T. Tolbert Rock* and his sons Thomas Tolbert Jr. ("Top") and Jesse moved to the area of Franklin Co., PA and the interlocking Maryland and (present day) West Virginia panhandles.
+Around 1800 T. Tolbert Rock* and his sons including Thomas Tolbert Jr. ("Top") and Jesse moved to the area of Franklin Co., PA and the interlocking Maryland and (present day) West Virginia panhandles.
 Top and Jesse had a hard start in Washington Co., MD and (present day) Morgan Co., WV.
-Top settled in Sleepy Creek about 1810 and lost his first wife soon after their son John J. was born in 1812.
+Top settled in Sleepy Creek on the Potomac river about 1810 and lost his first wife soon after their son John J. was born in 1812.
 Tolbert Sr. may have raised Top's son John J. from his first wife and perhaps some of Jesse's kids.
 Top remarried Sarah Meeks and had a large and successful family.
-Jesse had a large family with his wife Mary, a Native American, and lived mainly in Washington Co., MD.
-John J. Rockwell married Nancy Potter in Morgan Co. in 1834 and had a large family.
-They moved, somewhat piecemeal, to central Illinois, apparently following the railroad that most of them made their living on by that time.
-John J.'s sons John and Edward were in Illinois by 1860 and the whole family - John J., Nancy and their 10 children - were there by the end of the war or soon after.
-The girls married into the Stanger, Wampler, and Benjamin families in Illinois.
+Jesse had a large family with his wife Mary, a Native American, and moved to neighboring Washington Co., MD after 1840.
+John J. Rockwell married Nancy Potter in Morgan Co. in 1834 and had a large family, living in Sleepy Creek and other places in Morgan County.
+The B&O main line ran beside Sleepy Creek along the Potomac beginning probably in the 1840's.
+The entire family moved, somewhat piecemeal, to central Illinois, apparently following the railroad that most of them made their living on by that time.
+John J.'s eldest son Peter was the first employed by the railroad industry, starting about 1853 with the Baltimore & Ohio RR, the same year the main line was extended to Wheeling, VA.
+Peter was the first to move to Illinois, accepting a position as Roadmaster for the Illinois Central in 1857.
+Peter was successful in the railroad industry, serving as General Roadmaster for the Missouri Pacific.
+Sons John and Edward were in Illinois by 1860 and the whole family - John J., Nancy and their 10 children - were there by the end of the war or soon after.
+The three daughters married into the Stanger, Wampler, and Benjamin families in Illinois.
 John J. spent his last years with his daughter Maria Benjamin.
-We would like to find descendants of the Benjamins - they may have information about John J.'s unknown mother.
 John J. Rockwell's son Edward married Margaret Karr, a descendant of Walter Ker who was banished from his native Scotland to New Jersey on account of his fundamentalist Presbyterianism.
-Edward Rockwell's son Walter married Eva Beckley, a descendant of 18th Century German immigrants to New Jersey (Beckley/Bechtle , Hurff, and Ries families) and 17th Century Dutch immigrants to New York and New Jersey (including the Wyckoff, Covenhoven, Van Cleef, and Sutphen families), and English settlers in New Jersey (for example the Norton and Ely families)
+Edward was also a Railroad man, the baggage master for Bloomington, Illinois.
+Both Edward Rockwell and William Henry Cleveland (see below) were present at the 1869 golden spike ceremony inaugurating the transcontinental rail system.
+Eva Beckley, a descendant of 18th Century German immigrants to New Jersey (Beckley/Bechtle , Hurff, and Ries families) and 17th Century Dutch immigrants to New York and New Jersey (including the Wyckoff, Covenhoven, Van Cleef, and Sutphen families), and English settlers in New Jersey (for example the Norton and Ely families)

 Moses Cleveland was orphaned at age 5 in Ipswich, Suffolk, England in 1626.
 He along with his 5 siblings were placed in the custody of the Anglican church.
 Around 1639 Moses emigrated from England to New England as an apprentice carpenter along with his future father-in-law Edward Winn and their employer Barnabas Davis.
 The pair of carpenters settled in the newly founded town of Woburn, Massachusets, where Moses married Ann Winn in 1648.
 Moses and Ann had 5 daughters and 7 sons, and their descendants include many prominent Americans including a president, military men in every war from the pre-revolutionary Indian wars, and a founder of Cleveland, Ohio.
 These descendants married into many old colonial families including the Palmer, Gardner, Hoisington/Horsington, White, Clark, Talbot, Puffer, Wheeler, Prescott, Metcalfe, Allin, Wight, and Chickering families.
 Our Ohio branch of Clevelands, descended from the Edward (son of Moses) line, was established in Norwalk, OH by Edward Cleveland in 1832.
 His grandson William Henry Cleveland received a disability discharge in the Civil War.
 William Henry married Emma Arvilla Parker, who emigrated from England with her parents.
 Their son Delbert Alanson Cleveland (1866-1939) bought the center of Elyria, OH, sold prior to the Depression, and retired to Texas.
 The Byron family of Huron County, Ohio, was established there by John Byron and Nancy Jane Barnes.
 John may have been killed in the Civil War.
 His only son Frank J. Byron married Emma Rumsey, a niece of Emma Arvilla (Parker) Cleveland.
 The Byrons and Clevelands shared family reunions during the early decades of the 20th century.
 Another prominent family surnamed Cleveland, of Norwalk and Huron County Ohio, was founded there by George Morris Cleveland, and was descended from Aaron (b.
 1655) son of Moses (the Immigrant), as was Grover Cleveland.